Lightstreamer/Lightstreamer-example-3DWorld-client-javascript/README.md

 * Each client subscribes to an item in <b>DISTINCT</b> mode to implement presence.
 In other words, each player signals her presence by keeping this subscription active.
 By leaving the page, the automatic unsubscription determines the loss of presence, and the server can let all the other players know that the user has gone away (by leveraging the COMMAND-mode item above).

-* Each client subscribes to an item in <b>MERGE</b> mode, to know the current downstream bandwidth (used by its own connection) in real time.
+* Each client subscribes to an item in <b>MERGE</b> mode, to know the current downstream bandwidth (used by its own connection) in real-time.

 <!-- END DESCRIPTION lightstreamer-example-3dworld-client-javascript -->

 ## Install
-If you want to install a version of this demo pointing to your local Lightstreamer server, follow these steps.
+If you want to install a version of this demo pointing to your local Lightstreamer server, follow these steps:
 * As prerequisite, the [3D World Demo - Java Adapter](https://github.com/Weswit/Lightstreamer-example-3DWorld-adapter-java) has to be deployed in your local Lightstreamer server instance.
 Please check out that project and follow the installation instructions provided with it.
 * Get the `lightstreamer.js` file from the [Lightstreamer 5 Colosseo distribution](http://www.lightstreamer.com/download) and put it in the `src/js` folder of the demo.
 Alternatively, you can build a `lightstreamer.js` file from the [online generator](http://www.lightstreamer.com/distros/Lightstreamer_Allegro-Presto-Vivace_5_1_1_Colosseo_20130305/Lightstreamer/DOCS-SDKs/sdk_client_javascript/tools/generator.html).
   In that case, be sure to include the LightstreamerClient, Subscription, DynaGrid, and StatusWidget modules and to use the "Use AMD" version.
 * Get the `require.js` file form the [requirejs.org](http://requirejs.org/docs/download.html) and put it in the `src/js` folder of the demo.
 - Download [Three.js](http://github.com/mrdoob/three.js/zipball/master) and copy the `three.min.js` file to the `src/js` folder of the demo.
 The demo requires Three.js r61 or higher.
 -  Please note that the demo uses a jQuery customized theme, included in this project.
 * Deploy this demo on the Lightstreamer Server (used as Web server) or in any external Web Server.
 If you choose the former, please create the folder `<LS_HOME>/pages/demos/3DWorldDemo` and copy here the contents of the `/src` folder of this project.
-The client demo configuration assumes that Lightstreamer Server, Lightstreamer Adapters and this client are launched on the same machine.
-If you need to targeting a different Lightstreamer server please search in `lsClient.js` this line:<BR/> `var lsClient = new LightstreamerClient(protocolToUse+"//localhost:8080","DEMOMOVE3D");`<BR/> and change it accordingly.
+The client demo configuration assumes that Lightstreamer Server, Lightstreamer Adapters, and this client are launched on the same machine.
+If you need to target a different Lightstreamer server, please search in `lsClient.js` this line:<BR/> `var lsClient = new LightstreamerClient(protocolToUse+"//localhost:8080","DEMOMOVE3D");`<BR/> and change it accordingly.
 * Open your browser and point it to: [http://localhost:8080/demos/3DWorldDemo/](http://localhost:8080/demos/3DWorldDemo/)

 ## See Also